New Hall of Famers shine in the spotlight!

 Red carpet entrances, international media attention and standing ovations from the crowd greeted the 2009 class of new inductees at the World Boxing Hall of Fame’s 30th Annual Banquet of Champions.

 Held recently at the Los Angeles Airport Marriott, four boxers, one analyst, one trainer, and one ring official were all ushered into the hall for their dedication, accomplishments and achievements in their field.
-The event was a star-studded affair that brought out 13some of L.A.’s finest from the boxing circles.
+The event was a star-studded affair that brought out some of L.A.’s finest from the boxing circles.

 “I overheard this several times: “Boy!
 This is like the Oscars for boxing!” noted Cynthia Prieto, WBHF Secretary, whose husband Eugene Prieto is the interim Vice President of the nonprofit organization.